The digital factory in manufacturing: Supply chain

 Today, however, there’s a push to digitize and connect the entire supply chain.

 As SCM World VP, Research Pierfrancesco Manenti writes, the purpose is to create “an environment where all available information – from the plant floor and across the supply chain – is captured in real time, made visible and turned into actionable insights.
-The journey begins with manufacturers connecting the factory, machines and other assets, but the ultimate objective is to orchestrate the supply chain.”
+The journey begins with manufacturers connecting the factory machines and other assets with manufacturing IT solutions, but the ultimate objective is to orchestrate the supply chain.”

 This is especially significant because, according to a recent Forrester survey, only 6% of managers surveyed say they have complete visibility across their supply chains today; 77% of respondents reported having no or restricted visibility.
 Bringing these disparate technologies together takes time and effort.
 Making the switch successfully, however, requires going one step further, using key performance indicators to track progress.